The extended question meat content

 Meat content

-In the United Kingdom, the terms ‘lean meat content’ and ‘meat content’ are used as compositional characteristics for meat .
+In the United Kingdom, the terms ‘lean meat content’ and ‘meat content’ are used as compositional characteristics for .
 The “lean meat content” is the percentage of raw lean meat, free of visible fat, in the or the content of lean meat raw material that has been processed.
 The meat content is the total percentage of meat, including fat (and possibly bone), calculated as raw meat that has been used as an ingredient in the preparation of the product.

 Methodology calculating meat content